Thursday, June 30, 2011

 Today, June 30, we honor the memory of the First Martyrs of the Church of Rome.
 These are the mostly nameless men and women who were killed during the first organized persecution of the early church, under the Emperor Nero.

 As the Roman historian, Tacitus, tells it, a fire broke out in the city of Rome during July 64.
 The extent of the fire is not known for certain.
-But it is known that it destroyed much of the area of what is now the Coliseum.
+But it is known that it destroyed much of the area around what is now the Coliseum.

 The Emperor made an effort to relieve the sufferings of those whose homes and businesses were destroyed.
 However, as people do, the Roman plebs began to blame him for the fire, once it became known that he intended to build a palace for himself in the burned area.
 In an attempt to divert suspicion from himself he looked for a scapegoat.
 And he found one among the strange new sect of Jews who were known as Christians.
 Known Christians were rounded up and tortured.
 Then others were also picked up, based on information extracted from the first group.
 They were condemned to death in several of the gruesome ways in which Rome punished criminals – as part of the entertainment in the arena, for example.